sauravmishra1710/shadcn-ui/README.md

 /* ... */
 ```

 **Ensure that you are configuring the below 2 steps as mentioned to put the compiler options in the jsconfig file and extend it in the .app configuration**.
-You might run into an error during runtime indication - `Module not found: Error: Can't resolve '@/components/ui`.
+Projects bootstrapped with create-react-app might run into an error during runtime - `Module not found: Error: Can't resolve '@/components/ui`.

 Refer:
 1. https://github.com/shadcn-ui/ui/issues/3705#issuecomment-2186083081